Back to blog

 The Future of Visual Intelligence

 Colorfinder isn’t just a technical upgrade; it’s a collaboration tool for real teams in the field.
-You can now share images, color swatches, and notes across teams to build a shared understanding of the scene.
-Whether working from a command center or in the field with a laptop, every user is seeing the same data, the same anomalies, and the same opportunities for action.
-Every enhancement was built to reflect our mission: find clues that count.
+The new design will allow teams to share images, color swatches, and notes seamlessly, building a shared understanding of the scene.
+Whether working from a command center or in the field with a laptop, every user will be able to see the same data, the same anomalies, and the same opportunities for action.
+Every enhancement reflects our mission: find clues that count.

 Finally, we want to extend a sincere thank-you to our clients and field partners.
-Your feedback, patience, and insights helped shape this new generation of Colorfinder.
+Your feedback, patience, and insights are helping shape this new generation of Colorfinder.
 You’ve challenged us to make it faster, smarter, and more intuitive — and because of you, it is.

 Start for free today.